A-Garg/ACS-machinelearning/README.md

    For example: `float_converters = {"age": float_error, "weight": float_error}`

-4. Verify that cleaning step of the script is relevant to the particular dataset.
+4. Verify that the proceeding cleaning steps of the script are relevant to the particular dataset.

 ### feature_selection.py
 This script contains various functions that assist in feature selection.
 It takes the cleaned dataset from `clean_data.py`, and outputs plots and text to the terminal.